LeoAntunesBrombilla/LeoAntunesBrombilla/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on some small projects like a binary to decimal converter to help me ground my skills
+- 🔭 I am currently working on some small projects, to be able to solidify my skills.
-- 🌱 I’m currently learning data strutcures and algorithms in Javascript
+- 🌱 I’m currently learning data strutcures and algorithms in Javascript, as well as practicing HTML, CSS and Bootstrap
 - 💬 Ask me about anything

 ### Where to find me: